intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 interoperability failures.

-## Complementary Techniques
+# Complementary Techniques {#other}

-The protections to protocol evolution that come from active use can be improved through the use of other defensive techniques.
+The protections to protocol evolution that come from [active use](#use) can be improved through the use of other defensive techniques.
 The techniques listed here might not prevent ossification on their own, but can make active use more effective.

-### Cryptography
+## Cryptography

 Cryptography can be used to reduce the number of middlebox entities that can participate in a protocol or limit the extent of participation.
 Using TLS or